githwxi/ATS-Xanadu/prelude/README.md

 [(0, "a"), (1, "b"), (2, "c")]
 ```

+where each pair consists of an integer and a value such that the
+integer refers to the position of the value in the original sequence.

 It is straightforward to define the indexed version of a given
 sequence.
 We can also combine reversed traversal with indexed
 traversal to form reverse-indexed traversal.
 What `gseq_rimap` does